 The Pancreatic Program features a multidisciplinary team of specialists from surgery, gastroenterology, medical oncology, radiation oncology, pain management, nutrition, radiology, and pathology.
-Our physicians perform a high volume of the procedures used to diagnose and treat pancreatic cancer, pancreatic cysts, and pancreatitis.
+Our physicians perform a high volume of the procedures used to diagnose and treat pancreatic cancer, cysts in the pancreas, and pancreatitis.
 Studies have shown that patient outcomes are better at hospitals with such high volumes and a multidisciplinary approach.
 As part of a large academic medical center, we are also able to link patients with experts who can care for other illnesses and conditions they may have, such as diabetes, heart disease, and high blood pressure.

 The patient care we provide is compassionate, individualized, and seamless.
 Patients benefit from Clinical Program Coordinators (nurses who facilitate communication with the healthcare team, family members, and referring physicians), Nurse Practitioners (who act as intermediaries between hospitalized patients and others involved in patient care), and Patient Navigators (who handle administrative, educational, and other details).
 Social workers, registered dietitians, genetic counselors, and other support professionals work as key members of the team to meet the needs of patients and their families.